-Closing a service call using AIX or Linux
+Closing a service call by using AIX or Linux

-If the server is not connected to an Hardware Management Console (HMC) and not using Integrated Virtualization Manager (IVM), perform these procedures to close problem numbers, clear hardware messages, and prepare the server to return to the customer.
+If the server is not connected to a management console and not using Integrated Virtualization Manager (IVM), perform these procedures to close serviceable events, clear hardware messages, and prepare the server to return to the customer.

-• Return the server to the state that the customer normally uses, such as IPL type, IPL mode, and the way the system is configured or partitioned.
+Return the server to the state that the customer normally uses, such as IPL type, IPL mode, and the way the system is configured or partitioned.
+Attention: Before returning the system to the customer remove the system from service mode.
+If the